davimber/aialignmentideas/humanwrittenideas.md

 Especially when working with imperfect synonyms, for example.
 Also, signal learned from such inversions and logical relationships may be more brittle or shallow.
 Especially compared to a rich, accurate human-labeled dataset.

+### Learn Preference Models for Certain Personalities

+Some people have massive amounts of content of them on the internet.
+And if the appropriate rights and their permission could be gathered, you might be able to tune a model to their responses.
+And if their biases and tendencies were well understood, this might be useful for alignment.
+The model of them could be used as a monitor.
+Or as a grader.
+If it was someone very smart and well respected, and we could sufficiently model their responses, there could be utility there.
+If someone, or even a character from a show, was a very bad person, there might still be usefulness as an inverted reward signal.
+Hopefully, by narrowing the scope of roles the model has to play, it could be better at indidual roles.
+And be more robust/less prone to role-based jailbreaks.
+There are definite possible failure modes to this technique though.
+Most obviously, the AI might insufficiently model the person's responses.
+Also, getting utility without unwanted biases leaking into the final model might be more difficult.